 Visiting Pettengill Farm

 This beautiful 140 acre site, including four walking trails, gardens, fields and vista down to the saltwater Harraseeket estuary is open dawn to dusk year-round.
-The early 1800′s saltbox farmhouse is open by appointment (207-865-3170 or via email@example.com) and on Sunday, October 4th, 10a-3p as part of our 34th Annual Pettengill Farm Day.
+The early 1800’s saltbox farmhouse is open by appointment (207-865-3170 or via email@example.com) and for our Annual Pettengill Farm Day.
 Please practice Carry-In, Carry-Out (whatever you bring in….perhaps a picnic lunch…leaves with you.)
 If you enjoy your time at Pettengill, you are invited to donate at the rusted metal saltbox donation box near the trailhead signage.
 We thank you for your support.